-Students are required to make a minimum grade of "C" in both Chemistry courses and labs, both Human Anatomy and Physiology courses, Microbiology and Advanced Integrated Life Science (HSN 3410) to receive credit for the degree.
+Students are required to make a minimum grade of "C" in Chemistry and lab, 2nd science course and lab, both Human Anatomy and Physiology courses and Microbiology to receive credit toward the degree and to progress to nursing courses that these are pre-requisities to.
 These courses may not be taken pass/fail.